INTRO TO KDRAMA & SAGEUK

-Viewer-shared episodes are also available on sites such as Drama Crazy and EPDrama.
+There are also sites where viewers can share episodes.
 I have no idea what the legality of streaming shared Korean TV in another country is – inform yourself before partaking.
 The video and subtitling quality on shared sites are highly variable, and pop-up ads on these sites sometimes contain malicious bugs, so good antivirus software is a must for anyone who plans to explore them.
-Each episode is usually broken up into 4 to 6 short segments, which may or may not all be available, and the same episode may be divided up differently by different hosts.
+On these services, episodes are usually broken up into 4 to 6 short segments, which may or may not all be available, and the same episode may be divided up differently by different hosts.
 Links that claim to be English-subtitled often lead to videos that aren’t really subtitled.
 As you may gather, the use of these services can be frustrating and risky, so there is not much to recommend them if the same drama is available on a legit service.
 More about subtitles in the next section.

 There is a large and organized community of drama fans who not only share “raw” (unsubtitled) video of dramas, but who create and provide subtitles for the drama-sharing community, a true labor of love.
 In an interesting evolution, networks that once regarded these communities as pirates have entered into license agreements with online providers such as Viki (and DramaFever in its startup phase), which utilize the fan subs to save the prohibitive expense of creating their own.

 Here’s a 5-part interview with DramaFever’s co-founders from 2009 which describes their role in bringing Korean drama to the US.
 Their analysis of the market demand and the improvements they could offer over shared drama is right on, and their vision for DramaFever has largely come to pass.
 In the couple of years since I became aware of them, their selection has mushroomed, shall I say, dramatically :) Korean networks are also reducing the lagtime between broadcast in Korea and online licensing in the US, as international fans clamor for hit series like Vampire Prosecutor.

 SUBTITLES & DUBBING ^